joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 6/10.
 Some of the button icons are a bit vague and I didn’t know what they did until I pressed them (which could sometimes be a bad idea when you’re trying to encrypt and decrypt important files).
 Adding some text beneath the symbols or a tooltip when hovering could be a useful addition.

 *I agree.
-I think I was a bit too minimalist with the button designs in an attempt to avoid clutter, but went a little too far the other way so usability suffered.*
+I think I was a bit too minimalist with the button designs in an attempt to avoid clutter, but went a little too far the other way so usability suffered.
+However, I am sure users would soon become used to the layout.*

 **Q2: Did you find that the information pop-up had enough information?**